Cham Albanians: Historical demographics

 An estimation by Italian occupational forces during World War II (1941) included also Orthodox communities of Albanian ethnicity.
 According to this in the region lived 54,000 Albanians, of whom were 26,000 Orthodox and 28,000 Muslim and 20,000 Greeks.
 After the war, according to Greek censuses where ethno-linguistic groups were counted, Muslim Chams were 113 in 1947 and 127 in 1951.
 In the same Greek census of 1951, 7,357 Orthodox Albanian-speakers were counted within the whole of Epirus.

 Current demographics

 In 1985, the Albanian population of Epirus, including Chameria and two villages in Konitsa was estimated 30,000.
 In 2002, according to author Miranda Vickers, in Chameria, the Orthodox Albanian population was estimated at 40,000.
-However the term Cham in the 20th century applies only to Muslims, while both the Orthodox Albanian (Arvanitika) speaking and bilingual (Greek-Albanian) communities of the region identify with the Greek state and are part of the Greek nation.
+However, some scholars claim the term Cham in the 20th century applied only to Muslims, while both the Orthodox Albanian (Arvanitika) speaking and bilingual (Greek-Albanian) communities of the region identify with the Greek state and are part of the Greek nation.
 In the region today resides a small number post-1991 Albanian immigrants.

 Albanian is still spoken by a minority of inhabitants in Igoumenitsa.
 According to Ethnologue, Albanian language is spoken by about 10,000 Albanians in Epirus and the village of Lechovo, in Florina.

 The only exact number of Chams in Albania comes from 1991, when Chameria Association held a census, in which were registered about 205,000 Chams.